woodRock/fishy-business/docs/source/literature.rst

 zhao2019maximum
 ---------------
-    * Maximum relevance and minimum redundancy feature selection methods for a marketing machine learning platform.
+Maximum relevance and minimum redundancy feature selection methods for a marketing machine learning platform.

-    * See (Ding 2005, ding2005minimum) for original MRMR paper.
+(Zhao 2019) propose a feature selection method for a marketing machine learning platform.

+Intro:
     * This (Zhao 2019) is a paper from Uber engineering.
     * Business objectives: (1) user acquisition, (2) cross/up sell, (3) user churn.
     * Curse of dimensionality: ineffeciency, overfitting, high maintance, low intrepretability.